 - The gang dress as the cast of Star Trek: The Next Generation in "The Bakersfield Expedition".
 They are on their way to the Bakersfield Comic-Con when they decide to stop over at Kirk's Rock, and are stranded when their car is stolen.

-- In "The Transporter Malfunction", Sheldon dreams that a Mr. Spock action figure (voice by Leonard Nimoy) asks him to play with it.
-Later, Sheldon has another dream in which he and the action figure are in another planet, wherein Sheldon is attacked by a Gorn.
+- In "The Transporter Malfunction", Sheldon dreams that a Mr. Spock action figure (voiced by Leonard Nimoy) asks him to play with it.
+Later, Sheldon has another dream in which he and the action figure are on another planet, wherein Sheldon is attacked by a Gorn.

 - Saturday Night Live famously parodied Star Trek in its first season (1976), in the celebrated "Last Voyage of the Starship Enterprise" sketch, where NBC executives come on the ship and announce that the show has been canceled, with all the actors (except for William Shatner as Captain Kirk) leaving.
-John Belushi played William Shatner (as Captain Kirk) and Chevy Chase played Leonard Nimoy as Mr. Spock.
+John Belushi played William Shatner (as Captain Kirk), Chevy Chase played Leonard Nimoy (as Mr. Spock), and Dan Aykroyd played DeForest Kelley (as Dr. McCoy).
+This sketch was so popular it might have even had an influence on the revival of the franchise just a couple of years later.
+It is also somewhat notorious for casting production designer Akira Yoshimura as George Takei (Sulu), a role he has reprised in every original series parody the show has done ever since.

 - In addition to the "Get a Life!" sketch the episode is well known for, the William Shatner episode of SNL also features a straight Star Trek parody (Star Trek V: The Restaurant Enterprise) with Shatner as Kirk, Kevin Nealon as Spock, Phil Hartman as McCoy, and Dana Carvey as Khan (who tries to get the restaurant shut down by a health inspector).
 Features a nice subversion of a classic Trek trope: